-According to Florida's Wildlife Legacy Initiative (FWC 2005), Sherman's short-tailed shrew can be found in the following types of habitat: hardwood swamp/mixed wetland forest (which is in good condition abundant but declining), mixed hardwood-pine forest (same), canals and ditches (which is in good condition but declining are numerous and stable), and disturbed/transitional habitat (the condition of which amount is unknown).
-Potential habitat estimates Estimates of potential habitat provided in Cox and Kautz (2000) are not clearly explained, but indicate at least 52,00065 hectares.
-Endries, M/FWC (unpublished data) estimates 235,472500 hectares of potential habitat, but GIS methods, ranges (inclusion of counties north of Lee and Collier, to Manatee County), and habitats differ from Cox and Kautz (2000).
-Based on the range maps of Endries, M/FWC unpublished data, only 32.8% of B.c. shermani's potential habitat is on conservation lands, the other 67.2% remainder is vulnerable to degradation or conversion to other uses.
-As the human population in Florida continues to grow and expand, Sherman's short-tailed shrew will likely lose habitat to urbanization and agriculture (FWC 2008; Zwick and Carr 2006); one estimate projects 9.75% of B. c. shermani's current potential habitat will be lost by 2020, although this is likely an overestimate due to differences in the pixel size of GIS data layers (Endries, M/FWC unpublished data; Zwick and Carr 2006).
+According to Florida's Comprehensive Wildlife Conservation Strategy (FWC 2005), Sherman's short-tailed shrew can be found in the following types of habitat: hardwood swamp/mixed wetland forest (which is in good condition but declining), mixed hardwood-pine forest (which is in good condition but declining), canals and ditches (which are in good condition and stable), and disturbed/transitional habitat (the condition of which is unknown).
+Potential habitat estimates provided in Cox and Kautz (2000) are not clearly explained, but indicate at least 52,065 hectares.
+As a part of the 2009 Wildlife Habitat Needs in Florida, Endries, FWC developed potential habitat maps for the Sherman's short tailed shrew.
+These maps were not published in the technical report, but the unpublished data estimates 235,472 hectares of potential habitat.
+The GIS methods, ranges (inclusion of counties north of Lee and Collier, to Manatee County), and habitats differ from the potential habitat maps produced by Cox and Kautz (2000).
+Based on the range maps of Endries, FWC unpublished data, only 32.8% of B.c. shermani's potential habitat is on conservation lands, the other 67.2% is vulnerable to degradation or conversion to other uses.
+As the human population in Florida continues to grow and expand, Sherman's short-tailed shrew will likely lose habitat to urbanization and agriculture (FWC 2008; Zwick and Carr 2006); one estimate projects 9.75% of B. c. shermani's current potential habitat will be lost by 2020, although this is likely an overestimate due to differences in the pixel size of GIS data layers (Endries, FWC unpublished data; Zwick and Carr 2006).